mtumilowicz/java13-spring-crud-http-methods-workshop/README.md

 ### spring context
-* @RequestMapping methods mapped to "GET" are also implicitly mapped to "HEAD", i.e. there is no need to have "HEAD" explicitly declared.
-An HTTP HEAD request is processed as if it were an HTTP GET except instead of writing the body only the number of bytes are counted and the "Content-Length" header set.
+* @RequestMapping methods mapped to "GET" are also implicitly mapped to "HEAD", i.e. there is no need to have "HEAD" explicitly declared
+* HTTP HEAD request is processed as if it were an HTTP GET except instead of writing the body only the number of bytes are counted and the "Content-Length" header set

 ## mapping a map in hibernate
 * https://stackoverflow.com/questions/2327971/how-do-you-map-a-map-in-hibernate-using-annotations